arbor-sim/arbor/doc/concepts/morphology.rst

   :align: center

   Left, the same 10 segment cable cell seen before.
 On the right, the associated morphology and branches.
-  Note that the proximal point of the soma is always the start (and possibly end) of a branch.
+  Note that the :term:`root` point of the soma is always the start (and possibly end) of a branch.
   The code used to generate this morphology is in the :class:`segment_tree<arbor.segment_tree>` :ref:`python documentation <morph-label-seg-code>`.